zichen-liu/zichen-liu.github.io/courses.md

 subtitle: Selected relevant courses
 ---

-I've been in school for a very long time and have taking many courses...
+I've been in school for a very long time and have taken many courses...

 ### Statistics Core